 5. Tailor your approach

 If you’re already working on understanding their motivations, you’re doing the legwork, but the second, and arguably more important, part is to turn your understanding into action.
-When you know one employee is motivated by validation, and they’re not getting that from their team, or if another needs time to think through their ideas before presenting them and they feel rushed, you can get to the source of the problem and find ways to address it.
+When you know one employee is motivated by validation, and he’s not getting that from his team, or if another needs time to think through ideas before presenting them and they feels rushed, you can get to the source of the problem and find ways to address it.
 Keep in mind, this is something that everyone in your organization should be capable of doing, not just you, so getting buy-in is a critical first step.

 While conflict is practically inevitable, it doesn’t have to be destructive.
 In fact, when people who behave and work differently solve disagreements productively, conflict can actually help create stronger teams.
 Take some of these HR tips back to your organization, and see how everyone can work together on overcoming differences.